Phillis Wheatley: Later life

-In 1773, at the age of 20, Phillis accompanied Nathaniel Wheatley to London in part for her health (she suffered from chronic asthma), but largely because Susanna believed Phillis would have a better chance of publishing her book of poems there.
-She had an audience with Frederick Bull, who was the Lord Mayor of London, and other significant members of British society.
-(An audience with King George III was arranged, but Phillis returned to Boston before it could take place.)
+In 1773, at the age of 20, Phillis accompanied Nathaniel Wheatley to London in part for her health (she suffered from chronic asthma), but primarily because Susanna believed Phillis would have a better chance of publishing her book of poems there than in the colonies.
+Phillis had an audience with Frederick Bull, who was the Lord Mayor of London, and other prominent members of British society.
+(An audience with King George III was arranged, but Phillis had returned to Boston before it could take place.)
 Selina Hastings, Countess of Huntingdon, became interested in the talented young African woman and subsidized the publication of Wheatley's volume of poems, which appeared in London in the summer of 1773.
-As Hastings was ill, she and Phillis never met.
+As Hastings was ill, the two never met.

-After her book was published, by November 1773, the Wheatleys emancipated Phillis.
-Her former enslaver Susanna died in the spring of 1774, and John in 1778.
-Shortly after, Wheatley met and married John Peters, a free black grocer.
+After Phillis's book was published, by November 1773, the Wheatleys manumitted Phillis.
+Susanna Wheatley died in the spring of 1774, and John in 1778.
+Shortly after, Phillis met and married John Peters, an impoverished free black grocer.
 They lived in poor conditions and two of their babies died.

 John was improvident and was imprisoned for debt in 1784.
-With a sickly infant son to provide for, Phillis became a scullery maid at a boarding house, work she had not done before.
-She died on December 5, 1784, at the age of 31.
-Her infant son died soon after.
+With a sickly infant son to provide for, Phillis became a scullery maid at a boarding house, doing work she had never done before; she developed pneumonia and died on December 5, 1784, at the age of 31, after giving birth to a daughter, who died the same day as her.

 Other writings

-Phillis Wheatley wrote a letter to Reverend Samson Occom, commending him on his ideas and beliefs stating that enslaved people should be given their natural-born rights in America.
+Wheatley wrote a letter to Reverend Samson Occom, commending him on his ideas and beliefs stating that enslaved people should be given their natural-born rights in America.
 Wheatley also exchanged letters with the British philanthropist John Thornton, who discussed Wheatley and her poetry in correspondence with John Newton.
-Along with her poetry, she was able to express her thoughts, comments and concerns to others.
+Through her letter writing, Wheatley was able to express her thoughts, comments and concerns to others.

 In 1775, she sent a copy of a poem entitled "To His Excellency, George Washington" to the then-military general.
-The following year, Washington invited Wheatley to visit him at his headquarters in Cambridge, Massachusetts, which she did in March 1776.
-Thomas Paine republished the poem in the Pennsylvania Gazette in April 1776.
+The following year, Washington invited Wheatley to visit him at his headquarters in Cambridge, Massachusetts.
+Thomas Paine republished the poem in The Pennsylvania Gazette in April 1776.

-In 1779 Wheatley issued a proposal for a second volume of poems but was unable to publish it because she had lost her patrons after her emancipation; publication of books was often based on gaining subscriptions for guaranteed sales beforehand.
+In 1779, Wheatley issued a proposal for a second volume of poems but was unable to publish it because she had lost her patrons after her emancipation; publication of books was often based on gaining subscriptions for guaranteed sales beforehand.
 The American Revolutionary War (1775–1783) was also a factor.
 However, some of her poems that were to be included in the second volume were later published in pamphlets and newspapers.